dpretet/svut/README.md

     svutCreate ffd.v

-ffd_unit_tests.v has been dropped in the folder from you called svutCreate.
+ffd_unit_test.v has been dropped in the folder from you called svutCreate.
 It contains all you need to start populating your testcases.
-In the header, you can include directly your DUT file by uncommenting the line:
+In the header, you can include directly your DUT file (uncomment):

-    // `include "ffd.v"
+    `include "ffd.v"

-or you can store the path to your file into a 'files.f' file, automatically recognized by SVUT.
+or you can store the path to your file into a `files.f` file, automatically recognized by SVUT.
+Populate it with the files describing your IP.
+You can also specify include folder in this way:

+    +incdir+$HOME/path/to/include/

 Right after the module instance, you can use the example to generate a clock (uncomment):

     initial aclk = 0;
     always #2 aclk <= ~aclk;

-Next line explains how to dump your signals values into a VCD file to open a waveform in GTKWave:
+Next line explains how to dump your signals values into a VCD file to open a waveform in GTKWave (uncomment):

     initial $dumpvars(0, ffd_unit_test);

-Two functions follow, setup() and teardown(). setup() is called before each testcase execution, tearndown() after each testcase execution.
+Two functions follow, setup() and teardown().
+Use them to configure the environment of the testcases:
+- setup() is called before each testcase execution
+- tearndown() after each testcase execution

 A testcase is enclosed between to specific defines:

     `UNIT_TEST(TESTNAME)
         ...
     `UNIT_TEST_END

-TESTNAME has to be configured for each testcase.
+TESTNAME has to be setup for each testcase, without space, capital letters or not.
 Then you can use the macros provided to display information, warning, error and check some signals status and values.
-Each error found with macros is counted and used to determine a testcase status.
+Each error found with macros increments an error counter which determine a testcase status.
+If the error counter is bigger than 0, the test is considered as failed.

-To test the FFD, add the next line into setup() to drive the reset and start the FFD:
+To test the FFD, add the next line into setup() to drive the reset and init the FFD input:

     arstn = 1'b0;
     d = 1'b0;